B1. Number Sense:

 Gather the students together for the consolidation.
 Invite the teams to take turns showing their container of objects and asking the other students to estimate the quantity.

-Ask a team member to explain the estimation strategy used (for example, having a marker, rounding, combining objects), reveal the estimation, and reveal the actual number of objects in the container.
+Ask a team member to explain the estimation strategy used (for example, using a benchmark, rounding, combining objects), reveal the estimation, and reveal the actual number of objects in the container.

 Ask students to identify which estimation strategies seem to work best and explain why.